Orthoptics treatment for children

 The UK national screening committee recommends that Vision Screening should be offered to all children aged 4-5 years.
 We have an Orthoptic led service with a dedicated vision screener.

-Vision screening takes place at Torbay area schools, Newton Abbot Hospital, Midvale clinic in Paignton and Castle Circus Health centre.
+Vision screening takes place at Torbay area schools, Newton Abbot Hospital, Paignton Health and Wellbeing Centre, and Castle Circus Health Centre.

 We screen approximately 3000 children a year, and 7-8% of this group are found to have reduced vision.